kamikaze0923/ChemBo/README.md

-# Dragonfly Chemist
+# ChemBO

-*Authors: Ksenia Korovina (kkorovin@cs.cmu.edu), Sailun (Celsius) Xu (sailunx@andrew.cmu.edu)*
+*Authors: Ksenia Korovina (kkorovin@cs.cmu.edu), Sailun (Celsius) Xu (sailunx@andrew.cmu.edu), Kirthevasan Kandasamy (kandasamy@cs.cmu.edu)*

-Dragonfly Chemist is library for joint molecular optimization and synthesis.
+ChemBO is library for joint molecular optimization and synthesis.
 It is based on Dragonfly - a framework for scalable Bayesian optimization.

+[TOC here]

 ## Structure of the repo